IlCapra99/CapraClock/README.md

 After that, you need to install the *plugin* to load the files into the *ESP32* memory.
 Follow the guide at this [*link*](https://randomnerdtutorials.com/arduino-ide-2-install-esp32-littlefs/)

-Before uploading the firmware, go to **Tools -> Erase all flash before sketch upload** on the Arduino IDE and *enable* it.
-Then upload the HTML page to the ESP32 memory.

 ## Settings
 To change the *Wi-Fi network* to which the clock will be connected, open the **wifi_settings.h** file and change the *SSID* and *password*.